ishtahir/texashsblitz/README.md

 ## Installation

-Download the zip and run the following:
+Download the zip and run the following on the terminal:

 ```bash
 npm install